herd/herdtools7/INSTALL.md

     % opam install dune menhir

-Notice: Compilation with ocamlbuild is possible, by setting D=ocb in Makefile.
-For using ocamlbuild, supplementary software ocamlbuild and ocamlfind are required.
-They can be installed with opam:

-     % opam install ocamlfind ocamlbuild
 Make sure to run `eval $(opam config env)` to make tools available in your PATH.

+Notice: Compilation with ocamlbuild is not longer possible

 Build
 -----